pfunks/TCTest/test_faq.md

 Also, trading STEEM for SBD or SBD for STEEM on the internal marketplace exchange does not have any fees either.

+## How long does it take to transfer STEEM or SBD tokens between users?

+Transfers of tokens between new users typically take 3 seconds.

 # Voting and Curating

 ## What is my voting power?